dlcoffee/nextjs-docker/README.md

 The `Dockerfile` is set up to use multi stage builds using the "builder" pattern.
 One stage is to install packages from a certain image, and another stage starts from a smaller image, and pulls the packages in, in order to reduce overall image size for the application.

+The current approach is to start from a cypress image base in order to be able to install and run cypress correctly.
+There is a stage where `npm ci` is run _twice_ in order to generate a `node_modules` folder for local development, which will include `devDependencies`, and another `node_modules` without `devDependencies`, intended for the released image.

+Additionally to the cypress base image, the cypress stage will also need to pull in the cypress cache which contains the binary for it to run.

 ## docker-compose

 The `docker-compose.yml` is using the `override` approach so that the "non-override" yaml is considered the base.
 By default, the `docker-compose.override.yml` will get applied when you run `docker-compose up` and is alrerady configured for local development.

 It is taking advantage of the `Dockerfile`'s multi stage builds for different targets.

+For local development, each service has the bind-mount for local code so that changes locally will get reflected in the container and vice-versa.
+The exception to this is the `node_modules` folder.